leventguel/mein_erstes_projekt/Readme.md

 mvn exec:java "-Dexec.mainClass=lf8.DatabaseOperationsGUI"

 or mvn exec:java "-Dexec.mainClass=lf8.DatabaseOperationsGUI" "-DuseGui=False"
+/* currently this is not implemented correctly */

 The GUI will launch, allowing you to perform operations through buttons and input fields.